2600hz/kazoo5/doc/blog/documenting_kazoo.md

 The first effort was providing automated documentation of our APIs (that UIs and such are built on).

-We use [Cowboy](https://github.com/ninenines/cowboy) as our HTTP server and the [rest handlers](https://github.com/ninenines/cowboy/blob/master/doc/src/guide/rest_handlers.asciidoc) to build each endpoint.
+We use [Cowboy](https://github.com/ninenines/cowboy) as our HTTP server and the [REST handlers](https://github.com/ninenines/cowboy/blob/master/doc/src/guide/rest_handlers.asciidoc) to build each endpoint.
 Most endpoints are only accessed via an account, so most URLs are of the structure `/v2/accounts/{ACCOUNT_ID}/endpoints/{ENDPOINT_ID}` where the collection is followed by an entity.

 All endpoint modules expose an `allowed_methods` function with varying arities, determined by the number of parameters in the URL.
-So `/v2/accounts/{ACCOUNT_ID}/vmboxes` would call [`cb_vmboxes:allowed_methods/0`](https://github.com/2600hz/kazoo/blob/master/applications/crossbar/src/modules/cb_vmboxes.erl#L77-L78), `/vmboxes/{VMBOX_ID}` would call [`cb_vmboxes:allowed_methods/1`](https://github.com/2600hz/kazoo/blob/master/applications/crossbar/src/modules/cb_vmboxes.erl#L79-L82), etc.
+So `/v2/accounts/{ACCOUNT_ID}/vmboxes` would call `cb_vmboxes:allowed_methods/0`, `/vmboxes/{VMBOX_ID}` would call `cb_vmboxes:allowed_methods/1`, etc.

 We can exploit the clauses in the `allowed_methods` functions to map out exactly what URI structures are accessible and by what HTTP verbs.
 If we saw `_` or `_ID` or the like, we would assume it was an entity ID.

 The first full run found us with endpoints that made no sense but were technically reachable.
 A great cleanup occurred to tighten up the `allowed_methods` functions, to explicitly define various static path parameters, and to rename all ignored variables to better reflect the contents of that variable (used in other functions later in the processing).

-This work created what we call ["ref" docs](https://github.com/2600hz/kazoo/tree/master/applications/crossbar/doc/ref), or bare-bone versions of endpoint documentation, as best as we could do given the constraints of the code.
+This work created what we call a `ref` which will usually will be stored in each application root at `doc/ref` folder, or bare-bone versions of endpoint documentation, as best as we could do given the constraints of the code.

 1. JSON Schemas